karlotness/adrt/docs/examples.wave.rst

    :include-source: false
    :nofigs:

-We first construct a discretization of the initial condition.
-We choose a superposition of two cosine peaks.
+We choose a superposition of two cosine peaks as the initial condition and form its discretization.

 .. plot::
    :context: close-figs